Sindhu-Hegde/Sindhu-Hegde.github.io/_pages/projects.md

       <a href="https://github.com/Sindhu-Hegde/video-super-resolver">code</a> /
       <a href="http://cvit.iiit.ac.in/research/projects/cvit-projects/talking-face-video-upsampling">project page</a>
       <p></p>
       <p>Super-resolve extremely low-resolution videos (eg., 8x8 pixels) to obtain realistic, high-resolution outputs (256x256 pixels).
-Upsampled the videos at a scale-factor of 32x for the first time!.</p>
+Upsamples the videos at a scale-factor of 32x for the first time!.</p>
     </td>
   </tr>